'A happy, welcoming school in which pupils blossom.'

 Our site has undergone a complete makeover in recent years.
 The original 1973 building has been re-modelled, refurbished and re-roofed to create a fresh and bright environment which is much more suitable for 21st century education than the original design.
 A second building comprising 8 new classrooms and a spectacular hall opened in September 2018, and an extension to the front of school including a new main entrance, bespoke Music Room, Library and administration block followed a year later.
 Our mature and spacious grounds feature an Outdoor Classroom, Forest School area, all-weather sports pitch, an eco-garden and several outdoor stages, play platforms and adventure trails.

 We may very well be biased, but Webster children are the funniest, keenest to learn, kindest and loveliest bunch we know.
 They are simply the best to work with.
-The teachers and teaching assistants are also talented, dedicated, passionate and highly trained.
+Our teachers and teaching assistants, meanwhile, are loyal, talented, dedicated, passionate and highly trained.
 We’re lucky to have them.

-You can also read about the fascinating history of Webster Primary School and Webster Street School.
-We are proud of our heritage in this community which stretches back to the 19thcentury and the legendary ‘playground on the roof.’
-Perhaps you are an ex-pupil.
-If you have any comments or memories of being at school, feel free to email them to email@example.com.
-We have close links with many old pupils from the 1950’s onwards.
+On this website you can read about the fascinating history of Webster Primary School and Webster Street School.
+We are proud of our heritage in this community which stretches back to the 19th century and the ‘playground on the roof.’
+If you have any memories of being at this school, we would love to hear them.
+Feel free to email them to email@example.com.

-You’ll be able to see some of the things we do by clicking on the various links, but what most visitors comment on is the warm atmosphere and the family feel to our building.
-That’s tricky to feel through a website; you’d better come and visit us to see what we mean.
+You’ll be able to see some of the things we do by clicking on the various links, but what most visitors comment on is the warm atmosphere and the family feel to our buildings.
+That’s tricky to feel through a website, so you’d better come and visit us to see what we mean.
 If you are considering sending your child to our warm and friendly school, please give us a call!